kristigordon/Anagrams/README.md

 "he who should not be named".

 But enough fan girling, let's get into the code!
+There will be a UML document attached to this repository.

 First, we want the user to enter a word to see if it has an anagram.
 This word is checked against an imported dictionary file.